masogit/amb-doc/docs/features/viewer.md

 - Title
 - Search and filter box
     - Quick search
-        - Input without press enter: Filter from front end records
+        - Input without pressing enter: Filter from front-end records
-        - Input with press enter: Filter from back end (**View must defined searchable fields**)
+        - Input by pressing enter: Filter from back-end (**View must have defined searchable fields**)
     - AQL advanced search
         - Enable or disable toggle from menu
         - Enable or disable toggle by input '/' as first character
         - Display added AQL filters below the input box
-- Record counts and return time
+- Record number and return time
     - Records number
-        - Current front end records number
+        - Number of current of front-end records
-        - Total back end records number
+        - Total number of back-end records
-        - **Click to get next page data (30 records)**
+        - **Click to get the data on the next page (30 records)**
     - REST return time
-    - Automatically get next page data
-        - Scroll down to end

 > For some reason you may click records numbers to get next page data instead of scroll to end